About IA STUDIO

 Laboratory-based evidence – measured outputs from validated scientific procedures

-Interpretive or assistive tools – digital or computational methods that guide reasoning and visualisation
+Interpretive tools – digital or computational methods that guide reasoning and visualisation

 When relevant, digital and computational techniques – including limited AI-assisted analytical support – are used to test hypotheses, structure comparisons, and enhance visual interpretation.